 On October 19, 2021, the Supreme Judicial Court of Massachusetts (the "SJC") unanimously ruled that property and casualty insurers must compensate third-party claimants under property damage coverage, part 4 of the standard Massachusetts automobile insurance policy, 2008 edition (standard policy), for the inherent diminished value ("IDV") that occurs when their vehicles are damaged in a crash.
 This ruling overturned a previous decision by the Massachusetts Superior Court (the "Superior Court"), which found that a Massachusetts auto insurance policy did not provide property damage coverage for inherent diminished value damages for third-party claimants.
 The SJC placed the burden of proof on the individual claimant by explicitly specifying that the claimant must establish that the vehicle has suffered IDV damages and also the amount of IDV damages at issue.
 The SJC further ruled that an insurer's previous denial of coverage for such damages could not serve as the basis for a claim of unfair business practices.
 On June 20, 2023, the Superior Court denied a motion brought by the plaintiffs seeking class certification.
-The plaintiffs have since filed a motion to amend the complaint, seeking to address the concerns raised by the Superior Court in denying their motion for class certification; Safety has opposed the motion to amend the complaint, which has yet to be heard or ruled on by the Superior Court.
-Based on the SJC's rulings, at this time the Company does not expect any claims for IDV damages to be material, and therefore has not accrued for a specific loss contingency.
+The plaintiffs had filed a motion to amend the complaint, seeking to address the concerns raised by the Superior Court in denying their motion for class certification.
+Safety had opposed.
+The motion was denied, thus at this point, there will not be a renewed motion for class certification.
+Safety has not accrued for a specific loss contingency.